About

 Permissions and Collaboration

-Curator is designed to promote collaboration by ensuring that everyone on a project sees a shared, consistent set of metadata tasks.
-Metadata tasks are project-level objects, not tied to a single individual, which allows team members to work together, review progress, and maintain alignment throughout the metadata curation process.
+Curator is designed to promote collaboration by ensuring that everyone on a project sees a shared, consistent set of curation tasks.
+Curation tasks are assigned to a team so that team members can work together, review progress, and maintain alignment throughout the metadata curation process.

-Access to metadata tasks follows Synapse project permissions, so existing collaboration models remain intact.
+Access to curation tasks follows Synapse project permissions, so existing collaboration models remain intact.

 |